zama-ai/concrete/docs/getting-started/fhe_basics.md

 ### Development

 During development, you will turn your program into its FHE equivalent.
-Concrete automates this tasks with the compilation process but you could help by reducing the precision required, reducing the number of PBS or allowing more parallelization in your code (e.g. working on bit chunks instead of high bit-width variable).
+Concrete automates this task with the compilation process but you can make this process even easier by reducing the precision required, reducing the number of PBSs or allowing more parallelization in your code (e.g. working on bit chunks instead of high bit-width variables).

 Once happy with the code, the development process is over and you will create the compiler artifact that will be used during deployment.